Thats What They All Say

 Thats What They All Say is the debut studio album by American rapper Jack Harlow.
 It was released on December 11, 2020, by Generation Now and Atlantic Records.
 The album features guest appearances from Lil Baby, Big Sean, Chris Brown, Adam Levine, EST Gee, Bryson Tiller, DaBaby, Tory Lanez and Lil Wayne, the latter three appear on the remix of Harlow's breakout single, "Whats Poppin".
 It also features a posthumous guest appearance from Static Major.
+At the "63rd Annual Grammy Awards", "Whats Poppin" was nominated for the "Grammy Award for Best Rap Performance".

 Background

 In an interview with iHeartRadio, Harlow shared the story behind the album title:

 You know, I've heard it all before.
 It's taken long enough for me to get to this point that I've developed some thick skin.
 And so it's really given me a chance to just let everything kinda fly off my shoulder and it doesn't bother me as much.
 I know who I am.
 So Thats What They All Say is a response.
 I've heard it all before.
 There's nothing you can tell me.